-Applicants must submit the following application materials to the Associate Director of Admission: Graduate Programs, Loras College, 1450 Alta Vista, Dubuque, Iowa 52001:
+Applicants must submit the following application materials to the Director of Admission: Graduate and Postbaccalaureate Programs, Loras College, 1450 Alta Vista, Dubuque, Iowa 52001:

-- 1. Online Graduate Program application: www.loras.edu/apply - 2.
-All official transcripts from each institution attended, including undergraduate and graduate - a.
-A minimum cumulative GPA of at least 2.75 is required for admission. - 3.
-Applicant statement - 4.
-Current resume or vitae
+- 1. Online Graduate Program application: www.loras.edu/apply

+- 2. All official transcripts from each institution attended, including undergraduate and graduate.
+A minimum cumulative GPA of 2.75 is required for admission.

+- 3. Applicant statement

+- 4. Current resume or vitae

-5. Two letters of recommendations
+- 5. Two letters of recommendation